jmcarpenter2/parfit/docs/documentation.md

 `y_train`: The dependent variable data used to fit the models

-`X_val`: The independent variable data used to score the models
+`X_val`: The independent variable data used to score the models (default None)

-`y_val`: The dependent variable data used to score the models
+`y_val`: The dependent variable data used to score the models (default None)

+`nfolds`: The cross-validation number of folds, used if a validation set is not specified

 `metric`: The metric used to score the models, e.g. imported from sklearn.metrics